-Year 1: Leadership style and strengths
+Year 1: Authentic Spiritual Leadership (2018-19)**

-Rev. Nate Melcher, a provisional elder who serves at Hennepin Avenue UMC in Minneapolis, said the best part of the academy is the connection it creates among clergy.
+Rev. Nate Melcher, an elder who serves at Hennepin Avenue UMC in Minneapolis, said the best part of the academy is the connection it creates among clergy.
 “I’ve gotten to know pastors from all over the state who are in different places in their ministry and who are on different ends of the theological spectrum,” he said.
 “It’s a reminder that we can speak really well to each other and of each other.”
 Academy members have read and discussed many books that have given them new perspectives—and they regularly share ideas and best practices.
 Melcher helped a seasoned pastor create a website for his church.
 Another participant gave him good food for thought about how dynamics can work when it comes to a pastor’s family connecting with the congregation.

 Minnesota Annual Conference of the United Methodist Church